nanaynaomi/Cloud-App-Dev-Portfolio-Project/README.md

 # Cloud Application Development Final/Portfolio Project (November 2021)
-This is the final/portfolio assignment from my Cloud Application Development Class.
+This is the final/portfolio assignment from my Cloud Application Development Class (written in November 2021).
 I received a perfect score on it.

 ## Assignment Instructions:
 ### Purpose